MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/best-practices-offline.md

 ### Phase 2: Test with users

 Ask a few users to test the app with real data.
 Make sure the offline profile scales for different types of users and works on devices with varying storage capacities.
 Check the **Device status** page (available out-of-the-box in model-driven apps) for each user.
-For more information, see [enable the Device status page in canvas apps](canvas-mobile-offline-setup.md#create-an-offline-canvas-app).
+For more information, see [Using the Offline template and offline status icon](canvas-mobile-offline-setup.md#using-the-offline-template-and-offline-status-icon).
 Adjust the filters in the offline profile to increase or decrease the amount of data that's downloaded.

 :::image type="content" source="media/mobile-offline-guidelines/offline-status.png" alt-text="Screenshot of a mobile app's Offline Status page after a successful download.":::